-March 14, 2024
+April 24, 2024

-REQUEST FOR PROPOSAL DONNER LAKE BANK RESTORATION DESIGN
+REQUEST FOR PROPOSAL

+DONNER LAKE BANK RESTORATION DESIGN

 The Truckee River Watershed Council (TRWC) seeks to hire a consultant to complete evaluation and design related to degraded banks at thirty-seven public piers on the north shore of Donner Lake.
-The project scope includes evaluation of existing conditions and identification of restoration and protection opportunities, concept design of three to five priority projects, intermediate design, design basis memo, draft final design, and final design.
+The project scope includes evaluation of existing conditions and identification of restoration and protection opportunities, concept design of three to five priority sites, intermediate designs, design basis memo, draft final designs, and final designs.